jg-digital-media/jgdm_jobs_pathway/readme.md

   + On the morning of this day, I focused on customising the UI of the login and register pages.
 Now, at some point, these 2 states will share the same part in the onboarding and outboarding process.
 So one of the measures I took was to separate these forms and their styling into their own template parts and `@extend` Sass partials.

   + With this, I can customise different "states" of the app.
 Be that the login/register page, the main listing page, adding a job and the job details page.
 There is much more work still to be done, but this gives me a grounding on how the finished app will be structured. `15-09-2025`

+### `0.0.4` -

+  + Focused on building the Job listing screen today.
+This is going to be a challenging project to do, which is partly why I'm looking forward to doing it.
+I added 6 rows of default data to the markup to test in its various states.
+That is to say, when a checkbox for a table cell is checked, that table cell's background will turn green.

+  + Elsewhere, I started building the other screen states, like the progress states page and the "how to use" page.
+I'm still at the back of my mind thinking whether it should be modals or popups.
+I'm not sure yet.
+It might be a better UX experience to be modals, but when this app is complete, persistence of data will not be an issue since changes will be saved at the backend.

+  + I've tried my best to keep the CSS up with the markup as I go and keep it organised.
+But there's still a lot of work to do for the Stat and Add Job pages and to keep the SASS files easily maintainable.
+I'm hopeful that by the end of `17th` (tomorrow) I'll have a solid foundation for the app's look and feel. `15-09-2025`

 [Back to Top](#development)